Here’s all you need to know.

 If the above guests want to purchase Preferred Parking, they pay the difference between the value of the standard parking and the preferred parking.
 So currently standard parking is $25 and Preferred is $50, so they’d pay $25 to park in the Preferred Parking area.

-Guests with disabilities: Guests with disability placards can park in the handicapped lot areas, however they still must pay standard parking fees.
+Guests with disability placards can park in the handicapped lot areas, however they still must pay standard parking fees.
 These lots are closest to the theme park entrances and do not have tram service.
 Sometimes they fill up and Disney will open an overflow area for handicapped guests, and these are usually quite a bit further away from the Park entrances.

 Guests who have mobility problems and do not have a valid state issued handicapped placard can request to park at the end of a row so they can be closer to the trams, to minimize walking.
 Trams are not scooter/wheelchair accessible.